GrahamArden/notes/personal/tiny_toolkit.md

 # My tiny toolkit

-I have started making up my own [tiny toolkit](https://tinytoolk.it/) as I think it's really useful to be able to repair things 'in the field', inc;uding literally when we are camping.
+I have started making up my own [tiny toolkit](https://tinytoolk.it/) as I think it's really useful to be able to repair things 'in the field', including literally 'in a field' when we are camping.

 Stuff I have in it so far: